Volunteer rights and responsibilities

 Work health and safety

-Volunteers volunteering for organisations who employ paid staff have the same responsibility and accountability, under the Work Health and Safety Act 2012, as workers do.
-This means the organisation has a duty of care and is responsible for providing volunteers with a safe working environment.
-It also means you have a responsibility to work safely, and observe any safety measures or organisational policies that are in place, including WHS policies and procedures.
+Volunteers in organisations who employ paid staff have the same responsibility and accountability, under the Work Health and Safety Act 2012, as workers do.
+This means the organisation is responsible for providing volunteers with a safe working environment.
+It also means you have a responsibility to work safely and observe all relevant safety measures, including WHS policies and procedures.

-Volunteer associations that do not have employees are not governed by South Australian work health and safety laws.
-However, under common law obligations, organisations owe a duty of care to its volunteers to take reasonable steps to avoid foreseeable harm, injury or loss.
+Volunteer associations that don't have employees are governed by common law obligations.
+These organisations must take reasonable steps to avoid foreseeable harm, injury or loss.

 Organisations can meet their responsibilities by: